Discover what printing solution is best for your custom packaging project.

 Digital Print Cons: Potential fuzziness on fine or tiny details, fine pointillist-like dot/grain effect when seen zoomed in — more noticeable on fine scroll detail or small text.
 CMYK transparency is more apparent in pastel and light colors.

-What Other Types of Box & Label Printing Processes are There?
+What Other Types of Box Printing Processes are There?

-There are several printing processes for all types of mediums - the main alternatives for label and box printing are Offset Lithography and Flexographic.
+There are several printing processes for all types of mediums - the main alternatives are Offset Lithography and Flexographic.
 If digital is not a good fit, you should research printers who use these processes as required by your project.